solarbear123/InsightDataChallenge/README.md

 Discrepancies with the official output due to rounding are observed, but they are no larger than +-0.01.
 A personal test is included to verify that if there are no predictions within a window period, NA is output.

-To compile the jar go to src/insight_challenge and run mvn clean package.
+To compile the jar go to src/insight_challenge and run 'mvn clean package'.